|

 Seedlings usually emerge in a mere 3 to 4 days.

-In summer (when the temperatures are over, say, 80° or so) providing some partial shade is a good idea.
+In summer (when the temperatures are over, say, 80° or so) providing some shade is a good idea.

 Besides any links presented above on this page, the following ought to be especially helpful.

 Radishes are, of course, of the Cruciferae, the cole crops, as are most slightly bitter hot-tasting vegetables.
-Ordinary garden radishes are Raphanus sativus, but the "rat-tail" sort are R. sativus caudatus (and their "radish" root is not very good eating--they are grown only for the seed pod); "Oriental" or "winter" radishes are R. sativus niger.
-There is also a race R. sativus oleiformis, the "fodder" radishes, which are grown mostly for their leaves and oil-rich seeds and as a green manure or stock feed (though they can, in principle, also be eaten by people).
+Ordinary garden radishes are Raphanus sativus, but the “rat-tail” sort are R. sativus caudatus (and their “radish” root is not very good eating—they are grown only for the seed pod); “Oriental” or “winter” radishes are R. sativus niger.
+There is also a race R. sativus oleiformis, the “fodder” radishes, which are grown mostly for their leaves and oil-rich seeds and as a green manure or stock feed (though they can, in principle, also be eaten by people).

 Garden radishes have some close cousins: R. landra, a wild radish; R. maritima, the "sea radish", a wild radish found in sea-coast areas and somewhat horse-radishy; and R. raphanistrum, the "wild radish".
 All those types have edible qualities, but not for the familiar root: the young leaves are a rustic potherb.

 Radishes, mentioned by Kung Fu Tze (Confucius) as early as 479 B.C., probably originated in China, but are so ancient that their original ancestor is not known for sure.
 The Egyptians used radish-seed oil as we today use olive oil (which was then unknown).
 The ancient Greeks consumed radishes, and even included them in their sacrifices to the gods, carrying the radishes on gold platters.
-Pliny the Roman, however, remarked that the radish is "a vulgar article of the diet . . " with a ". . . remarkable power of causing flatulence and eructation."
+Pliny the Roman, however, remarked that the radish is “a vulgar article of the diet…” with a “.…remarkable power of causing flatulence and eructation.”

 If you find this site interesting or useful, please link to it on your site by cutting and pasting this HTML:

-The <a href="http://growingtaste.com/"><b>Growing Taste</b></a> Vegetable-Gardening Site
+The <a href="https://growingtaste.com/"><b>Growing Taste</b></a> Vegetable-Gardening Site

 Since you're growing your own vegetables and fruits, shouldn't you be cooking them in the best way possible?